BuildForSDGCohort2/chow-frontend/README.md

-#   About
+##  About
-Chow is Food Recipe and On-demand Food Delivery Application.
+Chow is a Food Recipe and On-demand Food Delivery Application.